Tropical Agriculture 4.0: efficient water management

 Context of the story

 Limited access to water management technologies in agriculture hampers the ability of small and medium producers in LAC to compete globally (DNP, 2018).
-Fedesarrollo (2020) reports that LAC's GDP growth is 2.9%, with 1.8% from increased productivity and 1.1% from natural resource use.
+Fedesarrollo (2020) reports that LAC's agricultural GDP growth is 2.9%, with 1.8% from increased productivity and 1.1% from natural resource use.
 In Colombia, 6% of 18.4 million hectares are irrigated, and productivity remains low.
 In Ecuador, 70% of producers lack mechanized irrigation, and Honduras lacks an agricultural census to quantify irrigation use and technology adoption.
-According to CEPAL et al. (2022), the sector must accelerate digitalization and promote Agriculture 4.0 to improve productivity and water efficiency
+According to CEPAL et al. (2022), the sector must accelerate digitalization and promote Agriculture 4.0 to improve productivity and water efficiency.

 The use of electronic and digital technologies in agriculture in LAC will optimize resources on the farm, which will be reflected in the territories